Tarun6062/coalitiontest/README.md

   - Social Media Links
 - Menu should be created within WordPress
 - You can use Contact Form 7 for the form
--Page content should be manageable within Wordpress.
+- Page content should be manageable within Wordpress.